Ivo Lah

 Ivo Lah (/sl/; 5 September 1896 – 23 March 1979) was a Slovenian mathematician and actuary, best known for his discovery of the Lah numbers in 1955 and for the Lah identity.
 In the 1930s, Lah made the first tables about mortality rates in Slovenia.

 Biography

 Ivo Lah was born in Štrukljeva Vas near Cerknica, Austria-Hungary (present-day Slovenia) on 5 September 1896.

 In the 1930s, Lah made the first tables about mortality rates in Slovenia.
 Lah published Racunske osnovice zivotnog osiguranja in 1947.

 Lah died in Ljubljana, Yugoslavia (present-day Slovenia).

+A stamp was issued in Lah's honor by the Post of Slovenia in 2026.